Is your Ford Ranger brake feeling soft due to a faulty brake hose? Learn how to fix the problem by replacing the brake hose of your Ford Ranger.

 - Disconnect the brake line from the brake hose at the frame.

 - Remove the metal clip from the brake hose to remove the brake hose from the car.

 - Connect the brake hose to the brake line.

 - Connect the brake hose to the brake caliper.
 Make sure to install washers on each side of the bolt.

 - Top of the brake fluid reservoir with brake fluid.

 - Loosen the bleed screw.
-Start the vehicle and press the brake pedal several times until only brake fluid comes of the bleed screw.
-If air bubbles are visible don't tighten the brake caliper.
+Start the vehicle and press the brake pedal several times until only the brake fluid comes off the bleed screw.
+If air bubbles are visible, don’t tighten the brake caliper.
 Tighten the bleed screw once all the air bubbles are removed.

-- Recheck the brake fluid reservoir and ad brake fluid if necessary.
-Inspect the brake hose and ensure there are no brake fluid leaks at the hose connections.
+- Recheck the brake fluid reservoir and add brake fluid if necessary.
+Inspect the brake hose and ensure no brake fluid leaks at the hose connections.

 We hope you find the Ford Ranger Front Brake Hose Replacement guide helpful.
 Check these troubleshooting and repair guides for more help on your Ford Ranger.

 Have questions about your car?
 Get assistance in our newly launched forum section.
 We’re here to provide support!